-Apollonius of Tyana is said to have been a neo-Pythagorean philosopher, miracle worker, teacher and traveler.
+Apollonius of Tyana is said to have been a neo-Pythagorean philosopher, miracle worker, teacher, and traveler.
 Some compare him to Jesus Christ.
 Others say he was the inspiration for the story of Jesus Christ.
 Others still say that Apollonius of Tyana was dropped in favor of Jesus Christ when the Christians decided who to believe was the true son of God.
 Like Jesus Christ, the story of Apollonius of Tyana’s life is in question.
 The story is real enough and quite old, but what about the man and his miracles?

 The precise birth date of Apollonius of Tyana is unknown.
 The birth date of Jesus Christ is also unknown, but sometimes asserted and speculated upon.
 However, it is generally thought that the two lived around the same time.
 The most common estimates for his birth put it around 15 CE and his death around 100 CE, though some quote his lifespan as “more than 100 years,” which would make those dates inaccurate.
 Another kink in the estimate is that some say he was older than Jesus Christ.
 The above dates would make him slightly younger than the commonly cited date of Jesus Christ’s birth.

 Jesus taught his followers that God answers prayers.
-Apollonius of Tyana believed in a god who was pure intellect and taught his followers that the only way to converse with God was through intellect.
+Apollonius of Tyana believed in a God who was pure intellect and taught his followers that the only way to converse with God was through intellect.
 He taught that prayers and sacrifice were useless and that God really did not want to converse with men.

 Apollonius of Tyana’s name stems from where he was born — Tyana in Cappadocia.
 That is in modern-day Turkey.
 It is said that he also traveled to Greece and Syria.
-Jesus did travel in the Middle East.
-There are also claims that he went to India during the years of his life for which the Bible does not account.
-Therefore, there is a chance that the two did cross paths and compete with one another for followers.
+Jesus Christ traveled the Middle East.
+There are also claims that Christ went to India during the years of his life for which the Bible does not account.
+Therefore, there is a chance that the two crossed paths and competed with one another for followers.

 The most pressing question, which is that of his existence, is actually the least complicated mystery concerning Apollonius of Tyana.
 The most extensive and earliest lengthy biography on the man is a work by Philostratus written in 225 CE.
 That does nothing to prove his existence.
-There is no way to say whether the sources Philostratus cites truly existed or whether he was making it up.
+There is no way to say whether the sources Philostratus cites truly existed or whether he made it up.
 He certainly never met the man.
 Nonetheless, there are numerous letters and pieces of work by Apollonius of Tyana that exist to this day.
 In this way, Apollonius is more provable than Jesus Christ.